croquet/microverse/docs/Adding Persistent Content.md

         ```
 14. Save your modified `tutorial1.js`.

-## Conclusion

-You're done!
 Now, everyone who visits [http://localhost:9684/?world=tutorial1](http://localhost:9684/?world=tutorial1) - no matter what Session they join - will see your precisely-positioned Mosby Card in the 3D world.

 <p align="center">
     <img src="./assets/AddingPersistentContent/catInWorldFinished.jpg" width="720"/>